 Cancer is a physical illness, but it has an emotional impact.
 Many people living with cancer, going through treatment, and struggling to beat it experience some kind of psychological consequences, from mild anxiety to severe depression.
 Therapy can be an important way to talk about how it feels to have cancer, to express negative emotions, and to learn coping strategies.
 Art therapy is particularly useful for expressing emotions that are tough to verbalize.
 When led by a trained and professional art therapist, the creative process can be a healing process.

 What is Art Therapy?

 Art therapy is a type of mental health therapy guided by a therapist specifically trained in using art to help patients heal.
 The therapist uses art, creativity and the creative process, as well as the art that patients create to help them meet goals.
-These goals may be increasing self-esteem, managing anxiety, improving self-awareness, exploring and managing emotions, and even managing and changing behaviors and addictions.
-In general, the goals of art therapy for any patient are to improve quality of life and well-being and to improve overall functioning.
+These goals may be increasing self-esteem, managing anxiety, exploring and managing emotions, improving self-awareness, and even managing and changing behaviors and addictions.
+In general, the goals of art therapy for any patient are well-being and to improve quality of life and to improve overall functioning.

 The Mental Health Consequences of Living with Cancer